Abdelhakim Omrani: International career

 After previously representing France at the under-19 level, Omrani switched his allegiance to Algeria in September 2011 after being called up to the Algerian under-23 national team by coach Azzedine Aït Djoudi for a four-day training camp in Sidi Moussa.
 He was convinced to make the switch by Algerian international Antar Yahia.

 Personal life

-Omrani was born in Freyming-Merlebach in the Moselle department to parents of Algerian descent.
+Omrani was born in Freyming-Merlebach in the Moselle department to Algerian parents.
+He holds both French and Algerian nationalities.
 He comes from an athletic family which consists of six children.
 The eldest, Yasmina, is a professional heptathlete.
 Omrani also has two younger brothers who play football: Billel played for CFR Cluj and is a French youth international while Nabil has played in the youth system of a local club in Marseille.